PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-07 06:12:51
+Last updated: 2024-04-07 06:13:24
-Random Quote: To have power does not mean that one can abuse the poor. - Pablo Escobar
+Random Quote: What if God doesn’t know what he’s doing?
+If the plan is wrong?
+If God is wrong? -